tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ##### Result:
 <img src=images/sql_solutions/11.aunsure_style_purchasedecision.png width="1000" height="50">

+Surprisingly, all users who answered "I'm not sure.
+Let's skip it." for the first question on the survey that asks what they are looking for, did not end up making any purchase from Warby Parker.

 #### Then, taking a look at those who selected that they weren't sure on what their fit is:
 <img src=images/sql_script/14b.unsure_fit_purchase.png width="800" height="400">

 ##### Result:
 <img src=images/sql_solutions/11b.unsure_fit_purchasedecision.png width="1000" height="180">

+For those who selected that they were unsure of their fit, there was a pretty even split between those who made a purchase (45) and those who did not make a purchase (44).